Safety & Thermal Management | BESS Guide

 Containerized / indoor installs

-Used in containerized or indoor installations where temperature + humidity control are system-level needs.
+Common in containerized or indoor deployments where temperature and humidity control are part of overall system design requirements.

-• Failure behavior (what happens if HVAC stops?)
+• Failure behavior and system response if HVAC becomes unavailable

-• Energy consumption impact on net system efficiency
+• Energy consumption and its effect on net system efficiency

 Heating Systems